Best Sell-Side M&A Advisors for Founder-Led Business Services Companies (2026)

 2 Houlihan Lokey

 Houlihan Lokey is consistently ranked as the #1 global M&A advisor by mid-market deal count — a league-table position the firm has held for multiple consecutive years according to publicly reported data.
-Founded in 1972 and headquartered in Los Angeles, Houlihan Lokey went public in 2015 and now operates more than 2,700 professionals across offices in the Americas, Europe, and Asia.
-Its business services coverage sits within a broader Corporate Finance practice that spans nearly every mid-market vertical, which gives the firm a distinct advantage: it can tap cross-sector buyer relationships that pure services boutiques can't.
+Founded in 1972 and headquartered in Los Angeles, the firm went public in 2015 and now operates 2,700+ professionals across the Americas, Europe, and Asia.
+Its advisory services span the full spectrum: sell-side M&A, buy-side acquisition consulting, financial restructuring, and valuation — giving it capabilities no pure-play boutique can match.
+Its business services practice covers acquisition mandates across facility services, IT services, staffing, and professional consulting, with deep cross-sector buyer relationships built over decades.

 Sweet Spot: $15M-$100M EBITDA Diversified Services Platforms